Contemplating selling your gun?

 Follow the steps below and you can be confident that you’re getting a fair price for your second-hand gun.

 - Start by researching how much similar guns – and guns in an equal condition – are being sold for.
 Look at our second-hand gun review section to see recommended prices.

 - If these selling points aren’t enough to drive up the asking price, you should make sure you include them in your gun for sale advertisement.
-The more detail you can give in your description, the more successful it will be.
+The more compelling detail you can give in your description, the more successful it will be.

 - When you’ve decided on a price, it’s time to consider the best way to advertise the gun.
-For £20 you can advertise your gun for two months on Shooting UK, a website that attracts over 410,000 page views a month.

-- If you sell a gun on ShootingUK Marketplace, you can edit the advertisement at any time.
+- If you sell a gun on the ShootingUK Marketplace, you can edit the advertisement at any time.
 This allows you to drop the price if no one is taking the bait.
 You can also edit the description, if you find you need to include more information.
 In addition, you can add footage of you using the gun and photographs.